petersilva/drobo-utils/README.txt

-Try to start up drobom from the root account. (sudo drobom..., or sudo bash, or su - ) To get all kinds of information on your drobo, try './drobom info' Once that is working, and assuming you have python-qt4 installed, try:
+Try to start up drobom from the root account. (sudo drobom..., or sudo bash, or su - ) To get all kinds of information on your drobo, try './drobom info.'
+You can then invoke it with no arguments at all which will cause it to print out a list of the commands available through the command line interface.

+Once the command line stuff that is working, and assuming you have python-qt4 installed, try:

 	./droboview